-For the 2018 performance year, the Compensation Committee determined, based on a range of considerations including the achievement of all corporate goals, that Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were eligible for a cash bonus equivalent to their Target Annual Cash Bonus.
+For the 2019 performance year, the Compensation Committee determined, based on a range of considerations including the achievement of all corporate goals, that Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were eligible for a cash bonus equivalent to their Target Annual Cash Bonus.
 Furthermore, based on each individual's contribution to Company performance (as discussed below), the Compensation Committee recommended to the Board of Directors that each executive be paid a performance cash bonus equivalent to their Target Annual Cash Bonus.

-For Dr. Gomez, the Board of Directors approved a cash bonus of \$772,500 based on the recommendation of the Compensation Committee.
+For Dr. Gomez, the Board of Directors approved a cash bonus of \$795,675 based on the recommendation of the Compensation Committee.
 In the Compensation Committee's evaluation of Dr. Gomez's contribution to the Company's performance, the following was considered: the overall management of the Company; progress in the performance of strategic, regulatory and commercial activities; identification and development of product candidates; identification and assessment of growth opportunities; the establishment and maintenance of successful relationships with the Company's customers, potential customers, various funding and research partners, the Board of Directors and shareholders; and Dr. Gomez's leadership with respect to government procurement and development contracts and business development initiatives.

-For Mr. Luckshire, the Board of Directors approved a cash bonus of \$600,000 based on the recommendation of the Compensation Committee.
-In the Compensation Committee's evaluation of Mr. Luckshire's contribution to the Company's performance, the following was considered: Mr. Luckshire's role in achieving the Company's financial, strategic and operational goals; Mr. Luckshire's contribution to the management of the Company; Mr. Luckshire's relationships with shareholders and potential investors; Mr. Luckshire's efforts with respect to financial regulatory compliance (including compliance with any applicable listing rules, securities laws and all related regulations), and the preparation of and compliance with the Company's budget; Mr. Luckshire's responsiveness in addressing any timely financial or operational developments as they arose; and Mr. Luckshire's substantive role in securing and managing government procurement contracts.
+For Mr. Luckshire, the Board of Directors approved a cash bonus of \$618,000 based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Mr. Luckshire's contribution to the Company's performance, the following was considered: Mr. Luckshire's role in achieving the Company's financial, strategic and operational goals; Mr. Luckshire's contribution to the management of the Company; Mr. Luckshire's relationships with shareholders and potential investors; Mr. Luckshire's efforts with respect to financial regulatory compliance (including compliance with any applicable listing rules, securities laws and all related regulations), and the preparation of and compliance with the Company's budget; Mr. Luckshire's responsiveness in addressing any timely financial or operational developments as they arose; and Mr. Luckshire's substantive role in managing government procurement contracts.

-For Ms. Abrams, the Board of Directors approved a cash bonus of \$519,841 based on the recommendation of the Compensation Committee.
+For Ms. Abrams, the Board of Directors approved a cash bonus of \$535,436 based on the recommendation of the Compensation Committee.
 In the Compensation Committee's evaluation of Ms. Abrams' contribution to the Company's performance, the following was considered: Ms. Abrams' strategic contribution to the Board of Directors and the management team; the achievement of legal objectives within budgetary requirements; Ms. Abrams responsiveness in addressing any legal developments as they arose; and Ms. Abrams' role in achieving our contractual, commercial and strategic goals.
+Ms. Abrams also played a pivotal role in establishing and reviewing the Company's ERM program with input from senior management and subject matter experts as appropriate, and making periodic reports on same to the Board of Directors.

-For Dr. Hruby, the Board of Directors approved a cash bonus of \$597,027 based on the recommendation of the Compensation Committee.
+For Dr. Hruby, the Board of Directors approved a cash bonus of \$614,938 based on the recommendation of the Compensation Committee.
 In the Compensation Committee's evaluation of Dr. Hruby's contribution to the Company's performance, the following was considered: Dr. Hruby's achievement of development program objectives within budgetary requirements; Dr. Hruby's contribution to key business initiatives; Dr. Hruby's relationships with regulators and current and possible future scientific partners; compliance with government contract requirements; Dr. Hruby's management of the Company's research facility located in Corvallis, Oregon; and Dr. Hruby's substantial role in managing development and procurement contracts with the U.S. government.

-The cash bonuses for Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were paid in March 2019.
+The cash bonuses for Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were paid in March 2020.